exercism/v3/docs/features-of-v3.md

 _Talk about what makes a good concept exercise and why_

-These exercises teach the key concepts that someone needs to know when learning a langauge, unlocking other Concept and Pracice Exercises as students progress.
-Concept Exerisies will have automated feedback and approval, with no delays for mentors.
+These exercises teach the key concepts that someone needs to know when learning a langauge, unlocking other Concept and Practice Exercises as students progress.
+Concept Exercises will have automated feedback and approval, with no delays for mentors.

 ## Approaches